rajikotta/Sauce-Spon-Project-Artifacts/README.md

 ## Overview

-This project demonstrates the application of project management methodologies to **The hypothetical launch of a Tablet Menu at 2 branches of Sauce & Spoon,"**.
+This project demonstrates the application of project management methodologies to **The hypothetical launch of a Tablet Menu at 2 branches of Sauce & Spoon**.
 The artifacts included cover various stages of the project lifecycle, from initiation to review.

 ## Project Management Artifacts